-Premises liability law is the legal doctrine that holds property owners responsible for injuries that occur on their property.
+Premises liability law is the legal doctrine that holds property owners responsible for injuries that occur on their property caused by hidden dangers that the property owner knew about or should have known about.
 This includes both public and private property.
 To hold a property owner liable, you must prove that they were negligent in some way.

 Accidents That Can Lead to Premises Liability Claims in Concord, NC